 Financing Your Education

 A graduate education is a significant investment in your future.
 The School of Nursing and Health Professions (SONHP) is proud to offer a variety of ways to assist in funding your education.

-We offer scholarships through the School and an assortment of resources for funding opportunities outside of the School.
-Most scholarships are awarded on the basis of financial need which will be determined by a newly admitted student's completion of a Scholarship Application at the time of application to the School of Nursing and Health Professions and by a continuing student's completion during the Fall of each academic year.
+In addition, USF’s School of Nursing and Health Professions offers a number of scholarships and funding options.
+Most scholarships are awarded on the basis of financial need, which will be determined by the completion of a Scholarship Application at the time of application to a graduate program or by a continuing student's completion during the Fall of each academic year.
 A limited number of scholarships will also be awarded on the basis of merit.
 The following information describes funding resources that may be useful to your graduate studies.

 Federal Student Loans For U.S. Citizens and Eligible Non-Citizens